Authentication basics

 Future<void> myMethod(Session session) async {

-final authenticationInfo = await session.authenticated;
+final authenticationInfo = session.authenticated;

 final userIdentifier = authenticationInfo?.userIdentifier;